hhundhausen/CSE15L-LabReports/lab-report-1-week-2.md

 *Step Three* : Trying Some Commands

-One important and noteworthy about *ssh* is that commands on your local computer will be executed on the remote computer while you're connected to the secure connection it establishes.
+One important and noteworthy thing about *ssh* is that commands on your local computer will be executed on the remote computer while you're connected to the secure connection it establishes.
 The screenshot below provides a demonstration of the different commands I tested for fun.

 Feel free to experiment this step on your VS Code!
 ![Image](TryingCommands.png)

 *Step Four*  : Moving Files with scp

-Another essential ability to learn is transferring files back and forth between the local/remote computers using a command called *SCP*.
+Another essential ability to learn is transferring files back and forth between the local/remote computers using a command called *scp*.

 >To move files follow these steps:
 1. Make sure you're not logged into the remote computer